Thursday, January 29

 8:30 - 10:15 am, Microbial Systems: Fungal, Plant & Environmental

-- Marcy Balunas (University of Michigan), "Metabolomics Outcomes as a Function of Biological Complexity from Microbiome Samples"
+- Marcy Balunas, (University of Michigan), "Metabolomics Outcomes as a Function of Biological Complexity from Microbiome Samples"

 10:15 - 10:35 am, Coffee Break

-10:35 am - 12:10 pm, TBD
+10:35 am - 12:10 pm, Microbial Systems: Fungal, Plant & Environmental

-- Christopher Anderton (PNNL), "Advancement of Molecular Cartography Tools for Mapping Environmental Microbiomes…and the Future of Microbial Molecular Phenotyping"
+- Christopher Anderton, (PNNL), "Advancement of Molecular Cartography Tools for Mapping Environmental Microbiomes…and the Future of Microbial Molecular Phenotyping"

 12:10 - 7:00 pm, Free Time

-7:00 - 9:00 pm, Poster Session II (bar, light on food)
+7:00 - 9:00 pm, Poster Session II (bar, light snacks)

 Sunday, February 1